ir-engine/ir-tutorial-pong/readme.md

 # Code

-1) A PongComponent acts as a parent node in the editor to collect GoalComponents that make up a game
+1) A PongComponent acts as a parent node to collect GoalComponents that make up a game
-2) GoalComponents themselves have a collision zone that the player can enter to begin play
+2) GoalComponents themselves have a collision zone or 'plate' that the player can step on to begin play
-3) GoalComponents also may have a paddle that the player can manipulate while in the goal
-4) GoalComponents also may have a damage counter that indicates how many times the goal was hit
+3) GoalComponents also may have a damage counter that indicates how many times the goal was hit
-5) A PongSystem handles all the logic
+4) A PongSystem handles all the logic

-# Todo
+# Todo / Issues

-- volley balls on client by spawning
-- or figure out how to volley balls on server and have them networked
+- balls networked movement issue on server? balls that are loaded with the scene seem to not network from the server side; the server can move them, they do move on server, but they don't appear to move on the clients at all ... previously i worked around this by dispatching a movement request to the clients but implicit networking should do this and it does work for the paddles (except that the paddles are networked from the client side - which does seem to work)

+- prefabs? spawning ball instances on client feels like a good idea; unsure the right way to do this - prefabs may be a way? building a ball from scratch may be another way - but that seems bulky to express in code and lacks customizability

+- latency on requesting auth? having to request authority could create a one frame latency which makes it harder to do something such as recycle a ball - can authority be granted simply by observing attempts to move an object?

+- ball forces in general appear to not reset? are ball forces networked? when a ball resets position it still is moving with the same forces it had prior to being reset - even if the forces are reset? this needs more study

+- there's a network design tension where state such as game scores are not updated for new clients connecting; they are set to the game defaults! there needs to be a deeper concept of a networked game state - then network clients could get that automatically on connection - or else new joiners are going to have to ask explicitly for fresh state, or the server will have to proactively publish changes to new joiners

-- fetch font more directly; rather than from 3js github repo
+- move entire TextComponent feature out of pong into etherealengine as a general reasource - and also fetch font more directly; rather than from 3js github repo
-- move entire font feature out of pong into etherealengine

 ## Minor / Later

-- rotate text 90'
 - perhaps some win effect?
 - optionally a robot player?
 - optionally improve scoreboard art to be not arabic numerals but rather just dots
 - different shaped volumes
-- multiball
 - obstacles
 - gravity, attractors, fans etc
-- larger smaller paddles
+- nicer paddle art
+- nicer table art